Weight Loss [Home]

 • Third Trimester - 475 Extra Calories

-The calculator above will take into account your pre-pregnancy calorie needs (based on age, height, and activity levels) and then add on the extra calories required for growing a healthy baby.
+The calculator above will take into account your pre-Pregnancy Calorie needs (based on age, height, and activity levels) and then add on the extra calories required for growing a healthy baby.

-Fat Gain
+Fat Gain is Good

 It is important to note that fat gain during pregnancy is important as it provides a buffer of energy stores that will be used during lactation after the birth.
+Mothers who fail to adequately gain weight, are at risk of premature births, and underweight babies.

-1. C. S. Williamson, Nutrition in Pregnancy, Nutrition Bulletin, Vol 31 Issue 1 Page 28-59 March 2006 link
+• C. S. Williamson, Nutrition in Pregnancy, Nutrition Bulletin, Vol 31 Issue 1 Page 28-59 March 2006

-2. FAO/WHO/UNU ( 2004) Report of a Joint FAO/WHO/UNU Expert Consultation.
+• FAO/WHO/UNU ( 2004) Report of a Joint FAO/WHO/UNU Expert Consultation.
 Human Energy Requirements.
 FAO Food and Nutrition Technical Paper Series, No. 1, 2004.

-3. Prentice AM, Spaaij CJ, Goldberg GR et al. ( 1996) Energy requirements of pregnant and lactating women.
+• Prentice AM, Spaaij CJ, Goldberg GR et al. ( 1996) Energy requirements of pregnant and lactating women.
 European Journal of Clinical Nutrition 50 ( Suppl.
 1): 82– 110.